A source close to the President said Trump is being counseled to steer clear of such a dramatic move

 Sen. Lindsey Graham, a South Carolina Republican, disputed that report.

 “I don’t think Newt said that,” Graham told reporters.
 “I think it’d be a disaster.
 There’s no reason to fire Mueller.
 What had he done to be fired?”

-After news of Ruddy's interview surfaced on the web, Rep. Adam Schiff, the top Democrat on the House intelligence committee, tweeted: “If President fired Bob Mueller, Congress would immediately re-establish independent counsel and appoint Bob Mueller.
+After news of Ruddy’s interview surfaced, Rep. Adam Schiff, the top Democrat on the House intelligence committee, tweeted: “If President fired Bob Mueller, Congress would immediately re-establish independent counsel and appoint Bob Mueller.
 Don’t waste our time.”

 “If President fired Bob Mueller, Congress would immediately re-establish independent counsel and appoint Bob Mueller,” the California lawmaker tweeted.
 “Don’t waste our time.”

 Schiff later told CNN’s Anderson Cooper he wouldn’t be surprised if Trump was considering ousting Mueller.

 “You have to hope that common sense would prevail,” Schiff said.
 “But it wouldn’t surprise me at all, even though it would be absolutely astonishing were he (Trump) to entertain this.
 The echoes of Watergate are getting louder and louder.”

 House Speaker Paul Ryan, however, did say he would be “surprised” if Trump fired Mueller.

 “I think he should let Bob Mueller do his job, do his job independently, and do his job quickly, because I think that that’s what he would want to have happen,” Ryan told conservative commentator Guy Benson.